 Costs and productivity are inevitably interlinked.
 Ongoing requirements like fuel, along with unseen implications on downtime and storage can impact the level of work getting done and the required cost to keep things on track.
 That can have big implications for businesses.

-Let’s take a look at three of the trends so far:
+Let’s take a look at three of the trends from our material handling survey

 1. Downtime and non-contract damages are considered the largest hidden costs

 When asked what the most prominent hidden costs of a forklift purchase are, the strong majority was with both downtime and non-contract charges or damages.
 Both feature far higher than the need for extra storage or operators in order to actually run the truck.